dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 [Learn more about Dapr Workflow and how to use workflows in your application.]({{< ref workflow-overview.md >}})

+## Actor types and actor IDs

+Actors are uniquely defined as an instance of an actor type, similar to how, in .NET, an object is an instance of a class.
+For example, you might have an actor type that implements the functionality of a calculator.
+There could be many actors of that type distributed across various nodes in a cluster.

+Each actor is uniquely identified by an actor ID.

 ## Features

 ### Actor lifetime